aoijs/documentation/guide/extras/sharding.md

----
-description: Using Aoi.JS Sharding System to allow Sharding for your Client.
----

 # Sharding

-{% hint style="danger" %}
-Sharding is only necessary for bots in 2,000+ Guilds
+> ❗ Sharding is only necessary for bots in 2,000+ Guilds
-{% endhint %}

 ### How to enable Sharding.